Skip to main content

 MarcusBianchi003 - Copy.jpg

 Marcus Bianchi is a senior research engineer with the Building Energy Science Group.
 He is a thermal energy expert and conducts research in modeling, analysis, and testing of advanced building envelope components and systems to improve the energy performance of buildings.
 Marcus returned to NREL in 2019 after eight years at Owens Corning, where he led the Building Science team.
 He is active at ASHRAE, where he was chair of Technical Committee 4.4—Building Materials and Building Envelope Performance.
-He holds a Ph.D. in Mechanical Engineering from Purdue University and is a licensed professional engineer in Colorado.
+He holds a Ph.D. in mechanical engineering from Purdue University and is a licensed professional engineer in Colorado.